stahta01/wxCode_components/trunk/wxCode/components/wxjson/ReadMe.txt

- 1.0.2 a bug-fix release: fixed bug #2795247 (wxJSONwriter does not escape control characters (r 960)	fixed the bug - see the Bug Tracker on sf.net
+ 1.0.2 a bug-fix release: fixed bug #2795247 (wxJSONwriter does not escape control characters
+       (r 960) fixed the bug - see the Bug Tracker on sf.net

- 1.1.0 this release is a rewriting of the wxJSONReader and wxJSONWriter class which now process JSON text input / output only in UTF-8 format.
+ 1.1.0 this release is a rewriting of the wxJSONReader and wxJSONWriter class which now
+       process JSON text input / output only in UTF-8 format.
 If I/O is from / to wxString objects, the reader and the writer convert the string object to a temporary UTF-8 memory-input/output-stream for processing

  1.1.1 fixed bug # 2898794 (build errors on gcc) and bug #2909326 (error reading UTF-8
        strings that contain unrepresentable chars in ANSI mode).

- 1.2.0 fixed bug ID 2910776 (error writing double values)
+ 1.2.0 (r 1147)fixed bug ID 2910776 (error writing double values)
-       fixed bug ID 2898794 (error and warnings in building wxJSON) implemented the use of STL if wxWidgets is compiled using --enable-stl

-       TODO: implement the precision format string when writing doubles document the issue when writing doubles
+       (r 1146)fixed bug ID 2898794 (error and warnings in building wxJSON) (r 1150)implemented the use of STL if wxWidgets is compiled using --enable-stl (r 1152) implement the precision format string when writing doubles document the issue when writing doubles
-             document the STL version of containers and iterators (see Test #14) use spaces for indentation and fix line-ending confusion
+       document the STL version of containers and iterators (see Test #14) code cleanup
+       use spaces for indentation and fix line-ending confusion